isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>When will I know if I have been offered a place?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>All shortlisted applicants will be notified of the outcome of their applications
+<p>All applicants for RVHS DSA-Sec Exercise 2026 will be notified of their
-between 25 August and 4 September 2025 via email.</p>
+outcomes (i.e. Confirmed Offer / Waiting list / Unsuccessful status) between 17 August and 28 August 2026 via email.</p>
 </td>
 </tr>
 <tr>